-It’s almost a New Year and with thatcomes the predictable New Year’s resolutions.
+It’s almost a New Year, and with that comes the predictable New Year’s resolutions.
 Everyone got some resolutions.
-Maybe you want to quit smoking drinking or any bad addiction.
-Perhaps you wish to do something tougher like forgetting someone, to be able to add someone in life.
+Maybe you want to quit smoking, drinking, or any bad addiction.
+Perhaps you wish to do something more challenging, like forgetting someone to add someone in life.
 You fervently set all those things in January within the 1st or 2nd month of the New Year.
-Most of us set resolutions but usually fails.
+Most of us set resolutions but usually fail.
 Why is it so difficult to make a resolution that works?

-Most resolutions fail not because you are deficient in good intentions but the actual reason is that if you actually wanted to make a long-lasting change in your life, you wouldn’t have to wait for a special day to do it.
-You’d already be taking steps to attain your goal and you wouldn’t allow one setback to wreck or overwhelm the other steps you’d already taken to accomplish that goal.
+Most resolutions fail not because you are deficient in good intentions, but the actual reason is that if you wanted to make a long-lasting change in your life, you wouldn’t have to wait for a special day to do it.
+You’d already be taking steps to attain your goal, and you wouldn’t allow one setback to wreck or overwhelm the other steps you’d already taken to accomplish that goal.

 So, instead of thinking of a New Year’s resolution as an all-or-nothing proposition where one slip-up derails your entire effort,

-create an approach that any and all progress toward your goal is laudable of reward.
+create an approach that any progress toward your goal is laudable of reward.
 Rather than focusing on the negatives, focus on the progress you have made.

 Experts agree that the best goals have certain characteristics.
 They should be specific, measurable, achievable, relevant, and time-bound (SMART).
 These SMART goals are empowering because they focus on goals you can obtain and offer a specific time frame for completion.
-To create a SMART goal, many trainers would recommend that you make a training schedule on a calendar you see daily, such as a large wall calendar.
+Many trainers would recommend that you make a training schedule on a calendar you see daily, such as a large wall calendar, to create a SMART goal.
 By seeing the number of miles you have completed, you’ll be able to measure your progress.